-Shoulder Replacement, or Total Shoulder Arthroplasty, is a surgery for patients with severe shoulder arthritis.
+Shoulder Replacement, or Total Shoulder Arthroplasty, is a surgery for some patients with shoulder arthritis.

 This is a very effective surgery for pain relief.
 In simple terms, the painful joint surfaces are removed and replace with new parts to recreate a new ball-and-socket joint.
 Depending on the status of the muscles that surround the shoulder, there are two ways to replace the shoulder.